|Learn how to understand people's culture, community and leadership to enhance engagement.

 The Chinese community is the largest and the fastest growing group among Asian and Pacific Islander populations.

-The Chinese form a very heterogeneous group that includes people from mainland China, Hong Kong, Taiwan, Singapore, and other parts of South East Asia.
-There are many dialects spoken among the Chinese and not all Chinese persons can understand one another's dialects.
+Keep in mind: The Chinese community forms a very heterogeneous group that includes people from mainland China, Hong Kong, Taiwan, Singapore, and other parts of South East Asia.
+There are many dialects spoken among Chinese people and not all Chinese persons can understand one another's dialects.
 Therefore, make sure you know which Chinese dialect requires translation if you have to provide translation services.

 Chinese parents place a heavy emphasis on their children and their ability to become successful.
 Confucian values include reaching for perfection, and perfection can be achieved through education.
 This is why Chinese parents invest a lot of resources in making sure that their children excel academically.